All cherub cheeks he was, too,

 wondering, just the same, how it would have

-turned out had he stuck to learning
+turned out had he stuck it out

-how to snowboard that day.
+and learned to snowboard that day.

 Would any other dream have been softer?